-2.2.2 Selection of Players
+2. Selection of Players

 Major and Minor teams shall be re-drafted every year.
-AAA, Sluggers, Rookie, and T-Ball teams shall be re-selected every year.
+AAA, Sluggers, and Quickball teams shall be reselected every year and shall be formed by the league Registrar.
 The first and most important considerations are the assignment of each player to the level for which he/she is best suited to play, and to distribute talent as evenly as possible in order to promote competitive parity.

-In Little League, the method used to accomplish these objectives is the "tryout".
-Tryouts are held each year during January or February and are conducted under the management of the Board of Directors.
-Each player who has properly registered will be given the opportunity to participate in the appropriate tryout(s), including children of the managers and coaches.
-Managers who have applied to NLLL and have been accepted by the Board by the time of each tryout are required to attend the appropriate tryout and objectively evaluate each player.
-Except, for manager's children, eligible players not attending the tryouts but are registered by the registration closing date will be eligible for the draft and will subject to draft rules.
+For Major and Minor teams, the method used to accomplish these objectives is the Evaluation Process (i.e. the "tryout").
+The Evaluation Event is held each year during January or February and conducted under the management of the Board of Directors.
+Each player who has properly registered will be given the opportunity to participate, including children of the managers and coaches.
+Players wishing to play in Major/Minors shall be required to attend the tryout or they may not be placed on a team.
+Managers who have applied to NLLL and have been accepted by the Board are required to attend the appropriate tryout and objectively evaluate each player.
+Managers at draft-level divisions are permitted to bring their Board approved Assistant Coaches to assist in evaluations.
 Players Agent can assist in the determination of a player's ability to participate at the required level.
 Players will be assigned to teams as follows:

-Team Level Method of Selection

-Senior/Junior Baseball Draft after Tryout

-Major/Minor Baseball Draft after Tryout

-AAA Baseball Assigned by School

-Sluggers Baseball Assigned by School

-Rookie & T-Ball Baseball Assigned by School

-Softball Team Level Softball Method of Selection

-Senior/Junior Softball Draft after Tryout

-Majors/Minors Softball Draft after Tryout

-89ers Softball Assigned by School

-Farm Softball Assigned by School
+Team Level Method of Selection Senior/Junior/Intermediates Baseball Draft after Evaluation Major/Minor Baseball Draft after Evaluation AAA Baseball Largely assigned by school & previous year's team Sluggers Baseball Largely assigned by school & previous year's team Quickball & Quickball 2 Baseball Largely Assigned by School Softball Team Level Softball Method of Selection Senior/Junior Softball Draft after Evaluation Majors/AAA Softball Draft after Evaluation AA Softball Largely assigned by school & previous year's team A Softball Largely Assigned by School

-Player "trades" may be allowed at the conclusion of the final round of the draft, and will be managed by the Player Agent.
+Player "trades" may be allowed at the conclusion of the final round of the draft and will be managed by the Player Agent.
 The league must approve all trades, and all trades must be completed by the end of the draft.
 The Board will maintain sole authority to move any players after the draft is complete.
 Any such movement will be based on special circumstances.

-Any player registering after the draft is completed, will be placed at the discretion of the Executive Board (minimum of three Executive Board members must be present).
+Any player registering after the draft is completed will be placed at the discretion of the Executive Board, if roster slots are available (minimum of three Executive Board members must be present).